SodaClicker/SodaClicker/readme.md

 # What is Soda Clicker?
 Soda Clicker is a game similar to Cookie Clicker.
-It can unfortunately only be played on Windows (for now).
+It can unfortunately only be played on Windows (I'm working on it!).
 Now, for a Q&A with questions nobody asked!

 ---